Send in the troops: Congo raises the stakes on illegal mining

 Apple said since 2016 its suppliers in Congo have taken part in third-party audits to ensure they abide by a code of conduct.
 The U.S. tech giant dropped two cobalt refiners and smelters last year.

-But with 64% of global cobalt supplies coming from Congo in 2018, according to the United States Geological Survey, it will be difficult for companies to cut the country out of their supply chains entirely. tmsnrt.rs/2NQJmFg
+But with 64% of global cobalt supplies coming from Congo in 2018, according to the United States Geological Survey, it will be difficult for companies to cut the country out of their supply chains entirely.

 “In the near term, they know and accept that they are going to have to buy cobalt or products at least in some part from the DRC,” said Caspar Rawles, senior cobalt analyst at consultancy Benchmark Mineral Intelligence.